 What are the disadvantages of a VMS?
 The advanced capabilities of a VMS will come at a cost.
 A VMS is more expensive than an NVR overall.
 Software license fees, software maintenance agreement fees, and the cost of purchasing and maintaining servers can add up.

-A VMS also has a more complex .
-You'll need to rely on the help of a system integrator to ensure everything is set up and running well.
+A VMS also has a more complex installation.
+You’ll need to rely on the help of a system integrator to ensure everything is set up and running well.
 They may also provide operator training for a VMS system, so these costs should also be factored into the deployment budget.

 Top considerations when deciding between a VMS and NVR